SacredData/baptism/README.md

 Calls `bap.stats()` on the `Track` object. `track.stats` becomes the data object returned by the `bap.stats()` method.

+#### `track.wav`

+When `Track.source` points to a WAV file, `track.wav` will be provided upon instantiation, giving full access to the file via the [`WaveFile`](https://github.com/rochars/wavefile) npm module.
+This allows users to set/remove RIFF tags, parse WAV chunks, modify WAV formatting, etc.

 #### `track.waveform(callback)`

 Generates a waveform PNG of the `Track`'s file. `track.waveform` becomes the